The government response to the coronavirus outbreak in India

 The Indian government began responding to the threat immediately and so far, screening wards have been set up in major cities in India.
 For example, in Delhi the Manesar camp is already monitoring those who have come from China.
 Ram Manohar Lohia, AIIMS and Safdarjung hospitals in the capital have also readied their isolation facilities.
 Two major private schools in Noida have been shut and many others have been issued an advisory asking parents to keep their wards at home if they show symptoms of respiratory illnesses.

 In Mumbai and Pune, two hospitals, Kasturba Hospital and Naidu Hospital have been tasked to screen the suspected patients in Maharashtra.
-As on 4 March 2020, over 60,000 travellers from 551 flights were screened at Mumbai Airport due to coronavirus fears.
+As on 4 March 2020, over 60,000 travelers from 551 flights were screened at Mumbai Airport due to coronavirus fears.

 The Gujarat government, with the help of Airport Authority of India (AAI) has also set up special screening desks at the Ahmedabad and Surat international airports for the passengers arriving from abroad.